jbcodeforce/tvpt-docs/docs/patterns/cqrs/index.md

 * **Eventual consistency**: Clients querying data must expect that updates will have latency.
 In a microservices architecture, eventual data consistency is a given and acceptable in many of cases.
 * **Command queuing**: Using a command bus as part of the write solution to queue the commands is optional but powerful.
 In addition to the benefits of queuing, the command objects can easily be stored in the change log and easily be converted into notification events.
 (In the next section, we illustrate a way to use event bus to queue commands as well.)
 * **Change log**: The log of changes to the database of record can be either the list of commands from the command bus or the list of event notifications published on the event bus.
 The Event Sourcing pattern assumes it’s a log of events, but that pattern doesn’t include the command bus.
 An event list may be easier to scan as a history, whereas a command list is easier to replay.
-* **Create keys**: Strick interpretation of the Command Query Separation (CQS) pattern says that command operations do not have return types.
+* **Create keys**: Strict interpretation of the Command Query Separation (CQS) pattern says that command operations do not have return types.
 A possible exception is commands that create data: An operation that creates a new record or document typically returns the key for accessing the new data, which is convenient for the client.
 However, if the create operation is invoked asynchronously by a command on a command bus, the write model will need to perform a callback on the client to return the key.
 * **Messaging queues and topics**: While messaging is used to implement both the command bus and event bus, the two busses use messaging differently.
 The command bus guarantees exactly once delivery.
 The event bus broadcasts each event to all interested event processors.
 * **Query database persistence**: The database of record is always persistent.
 The query database is a cache that can be a persistent cache or an in-memory cache.
 If the cache is in-memory and is lost, it must be rebuilt completely from the database of record.
 * **Security**: Controls on reading data and updating data can be applied separately using the two parts of the solution.